Xilinx/Vitis-Tutorials/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System/README.md

 ### Execution & Results
 You will need to login with user `petalinux` and setup a new password (it's then also the `sudo` password):
-  - REMARK: It could be that if you used the `export XPFM_LINUX_PRE_BUILDS := true` that you get more messages displayed.
+  - REMARK: It could be that if you used the `export LINUX_PRE_BUILDS := true` that you get more messages displayed.
  ```
 vck190-versal login: petalinux
 You are required to change your password immediately (administrator enforced).